 Part 7A of the ACMA Act empowers the ACMA to share authorised disclosure information (defined in section 3 of that Act) in certain circumstances, including to an authority of a foreign country responsible for regulating matters relating to communications or media (see section 59D).
 The definition of authorised disclosure information encompasses personal information given in confidence to the ACMA in connection with the performance of any of its functions or the exercise of any of its powers.
 The ACMA may make a disclosure on request or of its own volition.
 The decision to disclose will be made in light of the facts.
-For more information see the ACMA’s Regulatory Guide No 3 [link to new Regulatory guides page]– Information sharing under Part 7A of the Australian Communications and Media Authority Act 2005.
+For more information see the ACMA’s Regulatory Guide No 3 – Information sharing under Part 7A of the ACMA Act.

 The ACMA has also entered into memoranda of understanding (MOUs) with a number of domestic and international agencies.
 The MOUs do not provide the legal basis for making disclosures.
 They assist the ACMA and the other signatory to respond appropriately to, and manage requests for, assistance, including requests for access to information held by the ACMA.

 Information on the operation of the FOI Act is available here.